Hugh C. Anderson

-Hugh C. Anderson (February 2, 1851 – March 1, 1915) was an American lawyer, businessman and politician.
+Hugh Crump Anderson (February 2, 1851 – March 1, 1915) was an American lawyer, businessman and politician.
 He served as the long-term mayor of Jackson, Tennessee.
 He served as the Lieutenant Governor of Tennessee in 1915.

 Early life

 Hugh Crump Anderson was born on February 2, 1851, in McNairy County, Tennessee.
 His family moved to Jackson, Tennessee, in 1869.

 Anderson graduated with a law degree from Cumberland University in Lebanon, Tennessee, in 1873.
 While in college, in 1870, he joined Sigma Alpha Epsilon.

 Career

 Anderson worked as a lawyer from 1873 to 1889.

 Anderson joined the Democratic Party.
 He served as a member of the Tennessee House of Representatives from 1878 to 1881.
-He served as the Mayor of Jackson, Tennessee from 1884 to 1900.
+He served as the mayor of Jackson, Tennessee from 1884 to 1900.
 He served as the Lieutenant Governor of Tennessee in 1915.

 Anderson served as the president of the First National Bank of Jackson, Tennessee.
 He was also the president of the Electric Light Company.

 He was a member of the Knights of Pythias.